 - Part 9The Basics

 - Part 11Services for Members of the Council

 If you plan to stand for the County Council as an independent councillor, your local District or City Council’s Electoral Registration Officer can advise you about what you’ll need to do to get your name on the ballot.

 You can find out more information on The Independent Group on the Local Government Association website

 Further information and advice is available from:

 LGA Independent Group

 Local Government House

-In addition, there is a website for Independent Councillors with corresponding advice on how to run a successful campaign.
+In addition, there is additional guidance for Independent Councillors with corresponding advice outlining a range of support mechanisms to members.